-3. Background
+2. Background

-- 3.1 Risk management is about controlling, transferring and living with risks so the focus is on becoming risk aware, not risk averse.
-This puts the Council in an informed position to make the right decisions and enable us to manage risk. - 3.2 Specific elements of Risk Management are outsourced to Lincolnshire County Council's (LCC) Assurance Lincolnshire service in order to provide the level of expertise that we require.
+- 2.1 Risk management is about controlling, transferring, and living with risks so the focus is on becoming risk aware, not risk averse.
+This puts the Council in an informed position to make the right decisions and enable us to manage risk. - 2.2 Specific elements of Risk Management are outsourced to Lincolnshire County Council's (LCC) Assurance Lincolnshire service in order to provide the level of expertise that we require.
 This includes support in the development of risk management strategies and approaches along with access to the County Council's resources i.e. training, provision of documentation, toolkits.
-The development and monitoring of the Council's strategic, operational and project risk registers however remains a role that is undertaken by the Council through the Corporate Management Team and Directorate Management Teams.

-3.3 As part of the reporting protocol within the current Risk Management Strategy both the Executive and Performance Scrutiny Committee receive reports on the Strategic Risk Register to consider the status and movement of all strategic risks at that particular point in time.
+The development and monitoring of the Council's strategic, operational and project risk registers however remains a role that is undertaken by the Council through the Corporate Management Team and Directorate Management Teams. - 2.3 As part of the reporting protocol within the current Risk Management Strategy both the Executive Committee and Performance Scrutiny Committee receive reports on the Strategic Risk Register to consider the status and movement of all strategic risks at that particular point in time.

-4. Risk Management Strategy
+3. Risk Management Strategy

-- 4.1 As a result of the impact of the Covid19 pandemic on capacity and priorities, the scheduled 3-yearly review of the Council's Risk Management Strategy did not take place as planned in 2021.
-This review has now been undertaken with the latest Strategy attached at Appendix A. There were no significant amendments made to the Strategy, there were a number of minor updates to ensure it reflected Vision 2025 and best practice guidance.
-The changes made to the Strategy are as highlighted in the appendix. - 4.2 The Strategy seeks to achieve a number of objectives included setting the "tone from the top" in terms of the Council's "Risk appetite", this can be defined as the amount of risk that an organisation is willing to take on in pursuit of value, or the total impact of risk an organisation is prepared to accept in its pursuit of its strategic objectives.
+- 3.1 The latest review of the Council's Risk Management Strategy was undertaken during 2023, with the latest version attached at Appendix A. Although the next review of the Strategy is not scheduled until 2026, in light of the development of Vision 2030, a review of the Strategy will be undertaken in early 2025. - 3.2 The Strategy seeks to achieve a number of objectives included setting the "tone from the top" in terms of the Council's "Risk appetite", this can be defined as the amount of risk that an organisation is willing to take on in pursuit of value, or the total impact of risk an organisation is prepared to accept in its pursuit of its strategic objectives.
 Defining the Council's risk appetite provides the strategic guidance necessary for decision making.
 As part of the review of the Risk Management Strategy, the Council's risk appetite was also considered to ensure it remained relevant to the environment in which the Council now operates.
-This review concluded that the Council's risk appetite remains as "creative and aware", with the following statement:
+This latest review concluded that the Council's risk appetite remains as "creative and aware", with the following statement: